The Doctrine of Res Ipsa Loquitur

 Essentials of Res Ipsa Loquitur

-Res Ipsa Loquitur is a legal doctrine derived from the common law, recognized and applied in Indian law in certain circumstances "a thing speaks for itself" means it applies when facts a regarding an incident shows negligence even in the absence of direct evidence.
+Res Ipsa Loquitur is a legal doctrine derived from the common law, recognized and applied in Indian law in certain circumstances "a thing speaks for itself" means it applies when facts regarding an incident show negligence even in the absence of direct evidence.

 1. Unusual Events:

-Res Ipsa Loquitur requires that the act in question be ordinary in the absence of negligence.
-In the Indian case of Municipal Corporation of Delhi v Subhagwanti (1966), The clock-tower in Chandni Chowk, Delhi was collapsed and in result causing the death of a number of persons.
-Court held that it was a duty of municipality to look after the tower.
+The doctrine requires that the conduct is in question if there is negligence or carelessness.
+In the Indian case of Municipal Corporation of Delhi v Subhagwanti (1966) the clock-tower in Chandni Chowk, Delhi was collapsed.
+As a result it causes the death of several people.
+The court said that the “municipality of delhi” has a duty to maintain the tower.
 The structure was 80 years old while its normal life was 40-45 years.
 He is presumed to have acted negligently.

 2. Defendant's Exclusive Control: